Cancellations & Changes to my Trips

 All trips have a minimum group size in order to go ahead (usually 4, but occasionally 6 - please see indivdual adventure web pages for details).

-For viable trips, we will confirm to you that the minimum group size been reached and aim to guarantee your departure at least 45 days before it is due to start.
+For viable trips, we will confirm to you that the minimum group size been reached and will guarantee your departure 45 days before it is due to start.
 You will be notified by email when this happened.
 If the minimum group size is not reached, we will have to cancel that departure date and you can either move to an alternative date, receive a refund credit note, or receive a full refund.

 Health & Safety